merenlab/merenlab.org/courses/PFLS/index.md

 ### Transformers: How do they even?

 Transformers are the foundation of modern LLMs.
-As you can imagine, it is almost impossible to fully describe how they work here since truly understanding transformers require a substantial understanding of linear algebra, probability and statitics, and concenpts in machine learning for starters.
+As you can imagine, it is almost impossible to fully describe how they work here since truly understanding transformers require a substantial understanding of linear algebra, probability and statistics, and concepts in machine learning for starters.
 But luckily we don't need to understand all the details here to have a general sense of what they do for us.
 You can drive a car without knowing anything about combustion engines, but knowing just a bit about the engines is the only way for one to understand why there is a nonlinear relationship between the speed of a given car and the fuel consumption, or why the fuel economy often drops significantly at very high speeds even if one ignores aerodynamic drag.The same applies to LLMs.
 You don’t need to grasp every technical detail, but without even a basic understanding, the behavior of LLMs will come across as a mystery rather than engineered solutions with predictable shortcomings and limitations.

 Transformers were first introduced in 2017 by a team of researchers affiliated with [Google Research](https://research.google/) through a seminal paper that was very aptly titled as "[Attention is All You Need](https://arxiv.org/pdf/1706.03762)".
 Prior to this architecture, modern NLP models were struggling with key limitations, such as difficulty capturing long-range dependencies in lengthy texts -- as they processed each word one after another, pre-transformer models struggled with tasks that required understanding relationships between words that were far from one another in a sentence.
 The transformer architecture changed all that by introducing self-attention, which allows the model to process all tokens in a sequence in parallel, unlike RNNs that process tokens one by one.
 This made it possible to fully utilize GPUs, which excel at parallel matrix operations.
 Even though the paper was published less than a decade ago, it is already cited over 150,000 times, which is meaningful metric in this case to understand how it revolutionized natural language processing (NLP).
-Here's a heavily watered down explanation of the core concepts of transformers with the hope that they provide you with some abstract ideas about the innerworkings of the transformer architecture that makes modern LLMs a reality.
+Here's a heavily watered down explanation of the core concepts of transformers with the hope that they provide you with some abstract ideas about the inner-workings of the transformer architecture that makes modern LLMs a reality.

 #### Input Representation

 Upon receiving an input prompt, transformers do three things:

 * Tokenization: The input is first broken into smaller units called tokens.
-These tokens could be words, subwords, waveforms, or pixels depending on whther the model works with text, sound, images, or video.
+These tokens could be words, subwords, waveforms, or pixels depending on whether the model works with text, sound, images, or video.
 Let's stick with words for the sake of simplicity here.
 Think of the tokenization process like cutting a sentence into individual puzzle pieces.
 For instance, if the input is "Write a Python function to calculate the GC content of a DNA sequence", the tokenization step will split it into tokens ["Write", "a", "Python", "function", "to", "calculate", "the", "GC", "content", "of", "a", "DNA", "sequence", "."] for further processing, where each of these elements will have a unique index that connects them to the word recognized by the model (just to note for my own sanity, in reality LLMs do not often tokenize words as whole words but as subwords; so Python in this example may be tokenized as "Py" and "thon" as they always try to properly handle rare words efficiently).

 {:.notice}
 For a given model, the term token is also used to describe the training data size used to generate the model (i.e., models process many many tokens to learn patterns) or the capacity of it (since models generate responses one token at a time and they are limited how many tokens they can handle at once).
 For instance, based on numbers I found online at the beginning of 2025, GPT-3 model was trained in 300 billion tokens and can work with 128 thousand tokens at a time.
 In contrast, DeepSeek R1 model was trained on 671 billion tokens.
 The tokens in tokenization and tokens in token counts of models are coming from the same underlying concept: a unit of processing for the model.
 But they are not identical.

 * Embeddings: Once the tokenization is done, each token is then converted into a numerical vector (a list of numbers) called an *embedding*.
 For instance, the word "Python" in the previous example might be represented as a vector that goes like [0.22, -0.3, 0.7, (so on)].
 Each dimension here will be describing a linguistic feature of a given word, and the number of dimensions in the embedding, which is also called the embedding size, will depend on the model.
 For instance, in Google's BERT model the embedding size is 768 (i.e., there will be 768 numbers in that vector to describe the word "Python"), and in GPT-3 model the embedding size is 12,288.
 In a way, these vectors represent the meaning of the token in a way the computer can understand and work with it.
 You can think of this as translating a word from human language to model language by placing it at a unique coordinate in a hyper-dimensional universe of known tokens.
 These vectors make it possible to perform mathematical operations on words, or resolve the relationships between a given word and other words.
 Embeddings are learned during the model's training phase, where the model processes vast amounts of text to identify patterns and relationships between words.
 These initial embeddings remain fixed until a specific input sentence is processed, at which point self-attention dynamically refines them.
 So the initial embeddings associate each token with a value in that space, where the Python in our example does not know whether it is a programming language or a snake.
 This is where the self-attention mechanism comes in.
 As the model processes the full sentence, it updates each word's embedding dynamically using surrounding words.
 For example, since the phrase "write a function" strongly suggests programming, the embedding for "Python" shifts toward the region of the embedding space where programming-related terms like "Java" or "C++" are located.
 At this stage Python as a programming language and Python as a kind of snake will have entirely different vectors.
-This contextual adaptation is exactly how transformers revolutionized natural language processing, where meaning of words are dynamically refined based on context rather than a fixed dictionary-like mapping, and made it very similar to how you understand *Jrxaal must be a programming language* when you read the sentence "I need a Jrxaal function that could calculate Celcius from Fahrenheit".
+This contextual adaptation is exactly how transformers revolutionized natural language processing, where meaning of words are dynamically refined based on context rather than a fixed dictionary-like mapping, and made it very similar to how you understand *Jrxaal must be a programming language* when you read the sentence "I need a Jrxaal function that could calculate Celsius from Fahrenheit".
 Even though you have never heard about Jrxaal before, and it doesn't exist.
-Refind embeddings following the self-attention step are not just used for meaning, but the new meaning they have gained influence the final outputs when they are passed to further layers of the Transformer to perform a task.
+Refined embeddings following the self-attention step are not just used for meaning, but the new meaning they have gained influence the final outputs when they are passed to further layers of the Transformer to perform a task.

 * Positional Encodings: A step that takes word embeddings, and turn them into position-aware word embeddings.
 This is necessary since unlike its predecessors that worked with each embedding one by one, transformers take all embeddings all at once to process them, which improves their performance dramatically, but at the expense of losing the original order of words.
 The step of updating the embeddings with positional encodings ensure that the sequence of tokens, which may dramatically influence meaning, are preserved.
 Think of this like numbering the puzzle pieces so you know which piece comes first, second, etc. This is a step that is done so very elegantly in the papers that introduce transformers, and I had very hard time truly appreciating the nuances there until I saw [this excellent YouTube video](https://www.youtube.com/watch?v=dichIcUZfOw) (if you are really interested in better understanding this step).
 This is one of the two very big innovations in the transformer architecture since it doesn't increase the input data size while maintaining the order information for parallel processing that enable significant gains in speed.